 Diet: you don’t need to follow any special or restrictive diets; just eat plenty of fresh fruits and vegetables and have adequate protein.
 Eat organic foods where possible.

 Clothing: sperm manufacture works better at cooler temperatures (which is why the testicles are carried outside the body).
 Hence men are advised to avoid wearing tight jeans and tight under pants.

 Exercise: avoid excessive cycling or prolonged overheating, but otherwise keep up regular exercise.

 Mobile phones and laptops: we know that electromagnetic radiation from mobile phones is associated with hormone changes and that long hours of use is associated with reduced fertility.
 Do not keep your mobile phone in the side pocket of your trousers and try to limit its use.

-Acupuncture: many separate small trials in a number of different countries have all shown a significant improvement in sperm morphology and motility after a course of acupuncture.
-Some have shown an increase in count.
-A larger trial is needed to confirm these results.
-In these trials 10 – 15 treatments were given over a period of 5 – 10 weeks.
+Acupuncture: many trials in a number of different countries have shown improvements in sperm count, morphology and motility after a course of acupuncture or herbs.
+However more large trials are needed to confirm these observations.
+In these trials 10 – 15 treatments were given over a period of 5 – 10 weeks..